A History of the Women’s Bar Association of the State of New York

 By Barbara H. Grcevic

 In the late 1970s, a group of women lawyers from around New York State decided to unite with one voice to address their professional concerns and to confront gender bias.
 These lawyers, led by Joan Ellenbogen and the Manhattan-based New York Women’s Bar Association, reached out to three other regional women’s bar associations in an effort to gain a statewide presence.
 The women formalized their efforts at a convention held at Grossinger’s in Liberty, New York during the weekend of April 18, 1980.
 After significant discussion and compromise, they adopted the By-Laws of the Women’s Bar Association of the State of New York (WBASNY).
-Five women’s bar association chapters joined WBASNY: New York, Westchester, Capital District, Staten Island and Nassau.
+Five women’s bar association chapters joined WBASNY: Capital District, Central New York, New York, Staten Island and Westchester.

 The purposes of the new association were specified in its certification of incorporation filed on July 19, 1980.
 These resolutions were: